How Many Reusable Pads Will I Need?

 - Days 4 and 5: light flow

-Our textbook lady gets up at 7am, goes to bed at 11pm and changes her pad every 4 hours she is awake.
+Our textbook lady gets up at 7am, goes to bed at 11pm and changes her pad every 5 hours she is awake, but every 6 hours on days 4 and 5.

 But, many women do not change their pad this many times and, of course, you are not necessarily average!
 You might have a very different cycle with very different needs.